Nusuk is an electronic platform that provides services for both local and international pilgrims in Saudi Arabia.

-It also lists holy sites that pilgrims may wish to visit during their trip to the kingdom and offers a list of transport options they can use while travelling within the country.
+It lists holy sites that pilgrims may wish to visit during their visit and offers a list of transport options they can use while travelling within the country.

 Nusuk is linked automatically to Saudi Arabia's official tourism website.

-The platform will soon have interactive maps for users, an events calendar with unique offers and a digital guide to the kingdom's policies in different languages.
+The platform will soon have interactive maps for users, an events calendar and a digital guide to the kingdom's policies in different languages.